 If your job contains factory-fabricated transitions such as tees, flat 90's, upturns or downturns, these are fixed points and must be installed first.
-See "SJS-FP-FR Addendum 1- Installing Transitions in SJS-FP-FR System"
+Before continuing with these instruction read "SJS-FP Addendum 1-Installing Transitions in SJS-FP System" beginning on page 13.